An introduction to

 Diffraction of Cathode Rays by Calcite.

-The first EBSP was published by S. Nishikawa and S. Kikuchi in 1928.
+The first EBSP was published by S. Kikuchi and S. Nishikawa, his supervisor, in 1928.
 They

 directed a beam of 50 keV electrons from a gas discharge on a cleavage